In May 2025, Shopify officially launched one of its most powerful updates…

 Shopify Apps

-The next cost item on our budget is apps.
+The following cost item on our budget is apps.
 Look at apps as you’d bells, whistles, and turbo boosters for your store.

-The apps can help you run your store with more efficiency as well as drive sales.
+The apps can help you run your store more efficiently and drive sales.

-The good news is that the Shopify app store packs lots of apps, and all it takes is a click on a button to install any of the choices.
+The good news is that the Shopify app store has lots of apps, and all it takes is a click to install any of the options.

-With some of the apps going free of charge, and other apps charging a premium monthly fee, below, we’ve outlined a couple of the more popular apps for dropshippers for consideration.
+With some apps offering free access and others charging a premium monthly fee, we’ve outlined a couple of the more popular apps for dropshippers to consider below.

 The apps are as follows: